sassoftware/virk/README.md

 For example, a functioning [Ansible Controller](http://docs.ansible.com/ansible/latest/intro_installation.html) is required for the Ansible playbooks that are included below in the [Pre-installation Playbook](playbooks/pre-install-playbook) section.
 A list of the available playbooks is provided.

-## Support
-SAS Technical Support does not provide support for the contents of this resource kit.
-However, you are welcome to submit issues and pull requests in GitHub.

 # Index of Tools

 * [Pre-installation Playbook](playbooks/pre-install-playbook/README.md)